Davokin/Browser-blinking-Issue/README.md

 </br>
 <p>Used browsers where this problem occurred</p>
 <img src="https://github.com/Davokin/Browser-blinking-Issue/blob/main/images/archvmerr_04.png?raw=true" width="259" height="290"  />
 </br>
 I would be very happy if someone here could help me, maybe someone already had this problem?
 Unfortunately I am at a loss.

-I have already tried the following:
+I have already tried the following;

 - update all applications and packages
 - reinstallation of vmware-tools

 </br>
 Many thanks in advance

-Kind regards
-Davokin
+Kind regards, Davokin